 After a short walk and feeling a little intrusive staring incessantly at the lovely painted terrace houses, the ‘beginning’ of the Portobello Market shops and market stalls started on the corner of Chepstow Villas and Portobello Road.
 Approaching from the southern end the road began with more civilised vintage jewellery and furniture shops and bric-a-brac stall traders before slowly giving way to tacky new fashion apparel, souvenir shops and food stall traders in the middle section of Portobello Road.
 Here vendors sell touristy items and souvenirs ranging from costume jewellery, faux fur hats, neon mirrored sunglasses, baby clothes, and London branded bags, fridge magnets and much much more.

-Maybe my teenage self would have been ecstatic with all this stuff to choose from.
-However, all my adult environmentally conscious self could see was tonnes and tonnes of mass produced junk lining each side of Portobello Road.
+Maybe my teenage self would have been ecstatic with all this new stuff to choose from.
+However, all my adult environmentally conscious self and eyes could see was tonnes and tonnes of mass produced junk lining each side of Portobello Road.
 Junk that will eventually end up in landfill.
 At certain points, Portobello Road felt so generic that I had to scour the road side stalls to find a few gem artisan and vintage traders.
 Like the bright colourful prints from illustrator and printmaker Miranda Holms, whose flowers and animals immediately stood out from all the blandness and beckoned me from across the road.